Geico motorcycle insurance coverage is available for standard, racing, antique, and custom bikes.

 Geico motorcycle insurance is an excellent choice for covering your bike.
 Rates are among the lowest of the companies we have surveyed, and Geico has a strong industry reputation.
 The company’s A++ financial strength rating from AM Best is impressive, indicating the company has a superior ability to pay claims.

-Geico offers the lowest-priced motorcycle insurance coverage we’ve seen for minimum protection.
+Geico offers the lowest-priced coverage options we’ve seen for minimum protection.
 It also has good rates for high-risk riders looking for full coverage motorcycle insurance.

 Top Recommendations For Motorcycle Insurance

 If you’re already a Geico customer, it makes sense to use the same company to insure your motorcycle.
 Adding Geico motorcycle insurance is simple and can be done online in minutes.
-However, if you don’t already have an insured vehicle and are looking for cheap motorcycle insurance, it’s worth comparing Geico quotes with other options.
+However, if you don’t already have an auto policy and are looking for cheap motorcycle insurance, it’s worth comparing Geico insurance quotes with other options.

 Read on to find out more about two of our other recommended providers, Progressive and State Farm.
 You can use the tool below to kick-start your research.